RaphaelHardFork/solar-punk/README.md

 **Encode metadata:**

-Adapted for dynamics metadata: create a strcut like this
+Adapted for dynamics metadata: create a struct like this

 | Bytes32 | Data                |
 | ------- | ------------------- |